Linuxfabrik/monitoring-plugins/check-plugins/nodebb-groups/README.md

 Monitors NodeBB group statistics via the admin API, including group count and membership numbers.
 This is an informational check only.

-**Data Collection:**

-* Queries the NodeBB Read API endpoint `/api/admin/settings/post` using Bearer Authentication
-* Reports the number of groups exempt from the post queue, with details on the newest group including name, visibility, member count, and creation date

 **Important Notes:**

 * You need to issue a bearer token of type "user" in the NodeBB admin panel: Settings > API Access > Create Token > Specify your User ID and Description (for example "Linuxfabrik API Token").
 In NodeBB, a user token is associated with a specific uid, and all calls are made in the name of that user.